andy-hanson/mason-bad/README.md

 			:String
 				"It's a string"
 			:Number
-				"It's a number"
+				"It's not 42"
 			else
 				"Who cares?"

-If you want to handle multiple cases the same way, use `,`.
+If you want to handle many cases the same way, use `,`.

 	length. |a
-		:String, :Array
+		case a
+			:String, :Array, has-property? _ "length"
 				a.length
 			:Number
 				abs a

-Use Modules
+Use
 ---

-CommonJS's `require` can be used,
-	but there's an easier syntax for it, based on Python's.

 Here's a sample directory structure: